geerlingguy/ansible-role-haproxy/README.md

 The user and group under which HAProxy should run.
 Only change this if you know what you're doing!

+    haproxy_log_destination: /dev/log

+The destination to log to, you won't normally need to change this from it's default value.

     haproxy_frontend_servers: []
       # - name: http-in
       #   bind_address: "*"